 However, delving deeper into these results uncovers some disconcerting statistics, such as:

-So despite our global standing, our level of disadvantage is both substantial and troubling.
+So despite our global standing, our level of inequity is both substantial and troubling.

 The OECD’s report hints at some of the drivers of this inequity in Australia.
 The OECD recommends that to create a more equitable (and excellent) education system, countries need to provide adequate resources to address disadvantage, and to secure high-quality teaching in disadvantaged schools.
-These recommendations are backed by research showing that needs-based funding can close achievement gaps, and that the presence of able and committed teachers is the biggest predictor of students’ educational success.
+These recommendations are backed by research indicating that the presence of able and committed teachers is the biggest predictor of students’ educational success.

 Figure 2: Systems’ allocation of educational resources and mathematics performance